Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Effects of Representations from Low-layer Encoder

 To verify the low-layer encoder representations are also essential to our approach, we only evaluate our approach on CoGnition with the collected encoder representations of the top three layers.
 Results are presented in Table~\ref{table:t7}.
-We can observe that only composing the representations of the top three encoder layers leads to a sharp drop in performance (26.1\% vs 20.4\% $~$CTER$_{\mathrm{Inst}}$) but still outperforms the Transformer baseline (26.1\% vs 28.4\% $~$CTER$_{\mathrm{Inst}}$).
+We can observe that only composing the representations of the top three encoder layers leads to a sharp drop in performance (27.0\% vs 20.4\%$~$CTER$_{\mathrm{Inst}}$), but still outperforms the Transformer baseline (27.0\% vs 28.4\%$~$CTER$_{\mathrm{Inst}}$).
 It further demonstrates the distinct difference between our method and the findings introduced by previous studies on EncoderFusion.
+It also reflects our starting point is correct, i.e., exploring how to compose syntactic and semantic information.
+It can be seen that \textsc{CompoSition}'s performance is dramatically reduced given only semantic information (the last three encoder layers' information).